Best Home Gym Under ₹5000 in India (2026): Equipment Guide

 What to look for:

-Where to buy: Amazon.in (often on sale), Flipkart, or local sports stores like Decathlon (in major cities).
+Where to buy: Amazon.in (often on sale), Flipkart, or Decathlon stores in major cities — their Domyos brand is excellent quality at similar pricing.

 Priority 2 — ₹500 to ₹2000: The Power Purchase

 With a mat and your bodyweight, you can do pushes, pulls using furniture, squats, and core work.
-The next purchase dramatically expands what you can do:
+These two purchases dramatically expand what you can train:

 Resistance Bands Set (₹500–900)